ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

 ## Extracurriculars
-- For the last 3 years, I have been researching with the CS Systems group, more on that below.
+- For the last 3 years, I have been researching with the CS Systems group at the University of Rochester, more details provided below under "Programming Experience".
 - I currently work with the UR Computational Fluid Dynamics group to assist in writing user-defined functions for their simulations.